 The General Municipal Election for the City of Pleasanton is held in November of even-numbered years.
 The Mayor is directly elected and serves a two-year term, with a limit of four terms.
-City Council members are elected at-large and serve four-year terms, with a two-term limit.
+Councilmembers are elected at-large and serve four-year terms, with a two-term limit.

-The next General Municipal Election for the City of Pleasanton will be held in November 2020.
+The next General Municipal Election for the City of Pleasanton will be held November 3, 2020.
 Pleasanton residents will cast their ballots for a mayor and two members of the city council.

-The nomination period for Pleasanton municipal officers in the upcoming November General Municipal Election opened on Monday, July 16, 2018 and closed on Friday, August 10, 2018 at 5 p.m.
-However, the filing period for the office of Councilmember is extended beyond the initial August 10 deadline because incumbent Arne Olson is not seeking re-election and did not file nomination papers.
+The nomination period for Pleasanton municipal officers in the upcoming November open on Monday, July 13, 2020 and close Friday, August 7, 2020 at 5 p.m.
 Interested residents must file nomination papers for the General Municipal Election by the new deadline, August 15, 2018, during normal business hours, 8 a.m. - 5 p.m.
-The filing extension does not apply to the office of Mayor.

 For more information about how to run for local office, prospective candidates are encouraged to schedule an appointment with the City Clerk by calling 925-931-5027.

-By visiting the My Voter Profile service on the Alameda County Registrar of Voters website, voters can:
+By visiting the My Voter Profile service on the Alameda County Registrar of Voters website, you can: